-- a.
-The Tier A Municipality shall implement a Public Education and Outreach Program that focuses on educational and pollution prevention activities about the impacts of stormwater discharges on surface water and groundwater and to involve the public in reducing pollutants in stormwater and mitigating flow.
-The Tier A Municipality shall annually conduct activities that total at least 12 points and include activities from at least three of the five categories as set forth in Attachment B (Points System for Public Education and Outreach Activities).
-At a minimum, at least one of the activities shall involve educating businesses and the general public of hazards associated with illicit connections and improper disposal of waste.
-Records shall be kept necessary to demonstrate compliance with this requirement, including date of activities and any other relevant documentation. - b.
-The Tier A Municipality shall label all storm drain inlets for those drains that do not have permanent wording cast into the structure of the inlet.
-The Tier A Municipality shall also maintain the legibility of those labels and replace any labels that are missing or not legible.
-See the Tier A Municipal Guidance document (www.nj.gov/dep/dwq/tier\a\guidance.htm) for specific measures.
+- b.
+The Tier B Municipality shall label all storm drain inlets for those drains that do not have permanent wording cast into the structure of the inlet.
+The Tier B Municipality shall also maintain the legibility of those labels and replace any labels that are missing or not legible.
+See the Tier B Municipal Guidance document (www.nj.gov/dep/dwq/tier_b_guidance.htm) for specific measures.
 This requirement shall include the following: - i.
 All storm drain inlets along sidewalks that are adjacent to municipal streets; - ii.
 All storm drain inlets within plazas, parking areas or maintenance yards that are operated by the municipality. - c.
-The Tier A Municipality shall advertise public involvement program(s) pertaining to education and outreach activities on the municipality's website, through a mailing, through newspaper advertisement, or other similar means. - d.
-Existing Permittee: An existing permittee shall meet the minimum standards of this permit, and the measurable goals (including any recordkeeping) and implementation schedules for Local Public Education and Outreach specified in Attachment A for Existing Permittees (Measurable Goals and Implementation Schedule). - e.
-New Permittee: A new permittee shall meet the minimum standards of this permit, and the measurable goals (including any recordkeeping) and implementation schedules for Local Public Education and Outreach specified in Attachment A-1 for New Permittees (Measurable Goals and Implementation Schedule).
+The Tier B Municipality shall advertise public involvement program(s) pertaining to education and outreach activities on the municipality's website, through a mailing, through newspaper advertisement, or other similar means. - d.
+The Tier B Municipality shall meet the minimum standards of this permit, and the measurable goals (including any recordkeeping) and implementation schedules for Local Public Education and Outreach specified in Attachment A (Measurable Goals and Implementation Schedule).